Meow_1600x660

 Meow Meow created Souvenir, an ongoing fantastical song cycle on the history of the Theatre Royal, written with composers Jherek Bischoff and August Von Trapp, for the Brighton Festival, the Theatre Royal Tasmania and Her Majesty’s Theatre South Australia.
 In 2017, she conjured a bespoke creation for Liverpool Culture’s Sgt.
 Pepper at Fifty celebrations involving the city’s brass bands, a three-day riot and a requiem in a graveyard.
 The Graveyard Tour continues with her Sleepless Beauties collaborators—designers and composers Andrea Lauer, Jherek Bischoff, and Jethro Woodward.

 Meow Meow’s albums with frequent collaborators, composer Iain Grandage and the Wild Dog Orchestra, include Vamp, Songs from a Little Match Girl, and Mermaid (with the Siren Effect Orchestra).
-Her latest album, Hotel Amour, recorded with Thomas M. Lauderdale of Pink Martini, features duets with Rufus Wainwright, the late Michel Legrand, and The Von Trapps as well as original songs written by Lauderdale and Meow Meow, performed with members of Pink Martini and the Oregon Symphony.
+Her latest album, Hotel Amour, recorded with Thomas M. Lauderdale of Pink Martini, features duets with Rufus Wainwright, the late Michel Legrand, and The Von Trapps, as well as original songs written by Lauderdale and Meow Meow, performed with members of Pink Martini and members of the Oregon Symphony.

-SEPTEMBER 2022
+SEPTEMBER 2024